SOCOMFY (COMFY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SOCOMFY Historical Price

-According to the latest data gathered on SOCOMFY live price page, the current price of SOCOMFY is 0.00001721USD.
-The circulating supply of SOCOMFY(COMFY) is 10.00B COMFY , giving it a market capitalization of $172.05K.
+According to the latest data gathered on SOCOMFY live price page, the current price of SOCOMFY is 0USD.
+The circulating supply of SOCOMFY(COMFY) is 10.00B COMFY , giving it a market capitalization of $173.28K.

 The SOCOMFY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COMFY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.